Do Steroid Users Belong in the Baseball Hall of Fame?

 Voting for the next class of Cooperstown is an annual tradition.
 But for the last decade, some Hall of Fame candidates have been tied to the use of steroids and other performance-enhancing drugs during their careers.

-Three of them — Barry Bonds, Roger Clemens and Sammy Sosa — are on the 2022 Baseball Hall of Fame ballot.
-It's their 10th and final year on the ballot.
-This might be their last chance.
-It's also the first year for other players with PED links, including Alex Rodriguez and David Ortiz.
+Three of them — Barry Bonds, Roger Clemens and Sammy Sosa — were on the 2022 Baseball Hall of Fame ballot at the end of 2021.
+It was their 10th and final year on the ballot.
+It was also the first year for other players with PED links, including Alex Rodriguez and David Ortiz.

 Year on Hall of Fame ballot: 10th (final)